-Abstract One of the challenging research areas in data mining is record deduplication.
-In most of the organizations the storage systems having duplicate copies of several pieces of data.
-The dedicated data compression method is data deduplication which is used for remove the duplicate copies of repeating data.
-Previous research used genetic programming based record deduplication which combined various pieces of evidence extracted from the data content.
-However the true positive level of the system will be low.
-Therfore, the performance of the record deduplication system is degrades .To solve this problem we are propopsing the Hidden markov model based record deduplication method.
-In a HMM model the records with different attributes are called states and a similarity functions among the couple of records are called transition.
-The data records attribute information of are cleaned, standardised and implemented through a hidden Markov models (HMMs).
-Evaluating the performance of the system is performed using Restaurants data set and Cora Bibliographic data set.
-The result obtained from the HMM based results the duplicate and non-duplicate records of datas.
+Abstract-Record deduplication is one of the challenging research areas in data mining.
+In most of the organizations, the storage systems have duplicate copies of several pieces of data.
+The dedicated data compression method is data deduplication which is used to remove the duplicate copies of repeating data.
+In previous research, genetic programming based record deduplication was used in which combined various pieces of evidence extracted from the data content.
+However, the true positive level of the system is low.
+Therefore, the performance of the record deduplication system is degraded.
+To solve this problem, the Hidden Markov Model based record deduplication method is proposed.
+In a HMM, the records with different attributes are called states and similarity functions among the couple of records are called transition.
+The data records attribute information are cleaned, standardised and implemented through a Hidden Markov Models (HMMs).
+Evaluating the performance of the system using Restaurants data set and Cora Bibliographic data set.
+The result obtained is the HMM based results, the duplicate and non-duplicate records of data.
 The system improves true positive level of the system.

-Key words : Record deduplication, Hidden Markov Model, Genetic Programming
+Key words: Record Deduplication, Hidden Markov Model, Genetic Programming